SuperMarcus/NineAnimator/README.md

 - Mp4Upload
 - Streamango
 - MyCloud (unavailable for Google Cast)
+- F5 Beta a.k.a.
+PrettyFast.to (unavailable for Google Cast)
 - Tiwi.Kiwi (may not be available for Google Cast)
 - Self-hosted Streaming Services ([masterani.me](//masterani.me) and [Anime Twist](//twist.moe))